Yumthang Valley · 5-day plan

 When is the best time for a 5-day Yumthang Valley trip?

-Mid-April – early June, September – October.
-Mid-April to early June is the rhododendron bloom — the headline reason to visit.
+Mid-April to early June, September to October.
+Mid-April to early June is the rhododendron bloom, the headline reason to visit.
 September to October is post-monsoon clarity with the snow-capped peaks at their sharpest but without the flowers.
 Zero Point closes typically October through April (snow).
 The monsoon (June-August) closes the road repeatedly to landslides.
-November to March is severe winter — the valley is snowbound and travel infeasible.
+November to March is severe winter, the valley is snowbound and travel infeasible.

 Can the 5-day plan be customised?